jiteshjha/RSS-Reader/README.md

 # RSS-Reader
-RSS Reader in Ruby on Rails and PostgresSQL
+RSS Reader in Ruby on Rails and SQLite

 ##Installation